 Squash and stretch

 Illustration of the “squash and stretch”-principle: Example A shows a ball bouncing with a rigid, non-dynamic movement.
-In example the ball is squashed at impact, and stretched throughout fall and rebound.
+In the example, the ball is squashed at impact and stretched throughout fall and rebound.

-Anticipation is used to arrange the audience for associate an action, and to form the action seem a lot of realistic.
+Anticipation is used to arrange the audience to associate an action and to form the action seem a lot of realistic.
 A dancer jumping off the ground should bend his knees initial; a linksman creating a swing should swing the club back first.
-The technique may also be used for fewer physical actions, like a personality trying off-screen to anticipate someone’s arrival, or attention specializing in associate degree object that a personality is close to devour.
+The technique may also be used for fewer physical actions, like a personality trying off-screen to anticipate someone’s arrival, or attention specializing in associate degree object that a personality is close to devouring.

 Straight Ahead Action and Pose to Pose

-These area completely different approaches to the particular drawing method.
-“Straight ahead action” suggests that drawing out a scene frame by frame from commencing to finish, whereas “pose to pose” involves beginning with drawing many key frames, and so filling within the intervals later.
-“Straight ahead action” creates a a lot of fluid, dynamic illusion of movement, and is healthier for manufacturing realistic action sequences.
+These areas completely different approaches to the particular drawing method.
+“Straight ahead action” suggests that drawing out a scene frame by frame from commencing to finish, whereas “pose to pose” involves beginning withdrawing many keyframes, and so filling within the intervals later.
+“Straight ahead action” creates a lot of fluid, dynamic illusion of movement, and is healthier for manufacturing realistic action sequences.

 Follow Through and Overlapping Action

 Follow through and overlapping action may be a general heading for 2 closely connected techniques that facilitate to render movement a lot of realistically, and facilitate to grant the impression that characters follow the laws of physics, as well as the principle of inertia.